frhrdr/generative_audio/README.md

 #### Running the code

-We prepared the script server_script.py in the [learn_decay folder](https://github.com/Fr-d-rik/generative_audio/tree/master/learn_decay) which hopefully contains a detailed enough description of how to train a model and generate a test sequence.
+We prepared a short program **server_script.py in the [learn_decay folder](https://github.com/Fr-d-rik/generative_audio/tree/master/learn_decay) which hopefully contains a detailed enough description of how to train a model and generate a test sequence.

 [Our results are here](https://github.com/Fr-d-rik/generative_audio/tree/master/results)